-Survey on Growth Centre: Growth Centres (GC) are those areas where maximum economic growth in a certain region is expected.
-For the study area, it is assumed that most economic activities in the present scenario take place in the major growth centres.
-Traffic congestion is at a minimum level in the growth centre, except hat days- which means as roads capacity is less to support vehicles and businessmen from the surrounding area.
+Survey on Growth Centre: Traffic congestion is at a minimum level in the growth centre, except hat days- which means as roads capacity is less to support vehicles and businessmen from the surrounding area.
 The survey also unveils that toiler and drinking facilities were not at a satisfactory level.
-In some Bazar, these facilities were unavailable (Table 14).
+In some Bazar, these facilities were unavailable (Table 17).
 The parking facility and road condition surrounding the Upazila required up-gradation (detailed information has been given in annexure I, table-6).

-Table 14: Detail information on the Growth centre
+Table 17: Detail information on the Growth centre